Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

+Now let us go back to our momentum operators and show that \eqref{Dtheta} is indeed the SA extension of \eqref{D(p)}.
 For the case of momentum operator, let $\xi(x)$ denote an arbitrary element of the domain in \eqref{domain}.
 Our task now is to show that $\xi(x)$ constructed from the above prescription \eqref{domain} obeys the boundary condition $\xi(1)=\text{e}^{i\theta}\xi(0)$, where $\theta\in\mathbb{R}\ \text{mod}\ 2\pi$.
-This would illustrate the above claim about the domain of self-adjointness as we have already seen that for wavefunctions obeying such boundary conditions the momentum operator is indeed SA.
+This would illustrate the above claim about the domain of self-adjointness, as we have already seen that for wavefunctions obeying such boundary conditions the momentum operator is indeed SA.
 In order to proceed, we first rewrite \eqref{Cpm} with normalizations given explicitly:

 Now note that in our case of the momentum operator, $U$ is a $1\times 1$ matrix, i.e. it is a phase $\text{e}^{i\gamma}$, where $\gamma\in\mathbb{R}$.
-Now if $\xi(x)$ is an arbitrary element of the domain $D_{\gamma}(\hat{p})$, then from \eqref{domain} we have,
+Now if $\xi(x)$ is an arbitrary element of the domain $D_{\gamma}(\hat{p})$, then from \eqref{domain} we have

 where $\psi(x)\in D(\hat{p})$, i.e. $\psi(1)=\psi(0)=0$ and $\psi_{\pm}$ are given by \eqref{exp}.
 Using this we find that

 Using \eqref{exp} and \eqref{skoro} we get

 and taking the modulus yields